grace-ac/Fish-546-Bioinformatics/README.md

 Coming up!

 ### Summary
-1) Big Picture (what and why): Characterize _C. gigas_ proteome.
-Understand protein names and functions, gene ontology, metabolic pathways, biological processes.
+1) Big Picture (what and why): Characterize _C. gigas_ proteome and understand protein names and functions, gene ontology, metabolic pathways, biological processes.
+How do Pacific oysters respond physiologically to various stressors?
 Compare proteome to other related taxa like the geoduck or Olympia oyster to see similarities and differences across shellfish.

 2) What I have done to date: Downloaded _C. gigas_ proteome and executed a blastp (protein-protein) against Uniprot database to identify proteins.
 I then manipulated the blast ouput file in Galaxy to merge with a Uniprot database with entry name, protein name, gene name, organism, and length.
 I have 26,535 unique proteins (evalue < 1e-5) that are expressed in _C.gigas_.